 Director: Cecilia Aldarondo

 After the landfall of Hurricane María in 2017, Puerto Rico grapples with a devastated infrastructure and multi-billion dollar debt as outside investors descend—not to bail out communities, but to cash in.
-Set against the backdrop of protests that toppled the US colony’s governor in 2019, Landfall shares kaleidoscopic glimpses of collective trauma and resistance.
+Set against the backdrop of protests that toppled Puerto Rico’s governor in 2019, the award-winning “Landfall” shares kaleidoscopic glimpses of collective trauma and resistance.
 91 minute runtime, closed captioning available

 Friday October 1-Sunday October 3, Shorts Program 1 + 2